Join NCHS for a POSSUM SUPPER!

 Would you believe Newnan was once home to a “Possum Eaters’ Convention?”
 It’s true!
 Beginning in 1894, prominent politicians from all over the state would gather in Newnan, a few months prior to the official Democratic convention, to determine the slate of officials (including the governor, Supreme Court, and other high-ranking members) before a single vote was ever cast.
 Over plates of delectable home-grown possum and sweet ‘taters, back-room deals would be made as they merrily discussed agenda items such as “Our Friends, the Lawyers” and “Responsibilities of Citizenship.”
 It was at the Virginia House hotel on the Newnan square that Newnan’s own William Yates Atkinson was “appointed” governor by those gathered, and thus Georgia’s first “possum governor” went on to serve a successful two terms.
 Several other “possum governors” followed, anointed at these famed Possum Suppers, and eventually even the president-elect, William Howard Taft, had to get in on the act, making a special trip to Atlanta to feast on a Coweta County whole possum for good luck in his administration.
 (The affair was covered in all the national newspapers, leading to the creation of ‘Billy Possum” as a follow-up to Theodore Roosevelt’s ultra-successful “Teddy Bear” craze.
 Both the new “Billy Possum” toy and the new administration did not fare well, however.)
 A group of local fellows formed a civic club in 1912 specifically to keep the local possum-eating tradition alive — and they did, carrying it well into the mid-20th century, with local officials such as Sheriff Lamar Potts, County Commissioner Johnny Brown and many others getting in on the act.
 Come to the McRitchie-Hollis Museum to see one of the original invitations, and sit down with us at the dinner table for some good ol’ possum and ‘taters!
 (Special thanks to the McKoon family for use of period photographs.)

 - 45 Years, 45 Objects – In Fall 2017 NCHS will be celebrating a big anniversary with a special exhibition telling Coweta County history through objects.
-We plan to show 45 objects, either from our collection or loaned for this exhibition.
+We plan to show 45 objects, either from our collection or loaned for this exhibition, which opens in October.
 If you have an idea of an object you would like to see displayed, call us at 770-251-0207 or send an email to email@example.com .